safesoftware/FMETraining/ServerAuthoring1Basics/Exercise2.md

 Because each department produces their datasets in a different format and style, you use FME for this task, and carry it out on a weekly basis.

 After creating a workspace to carry out this translation, and publishing it to FME Server, you now wish to log in to Server to run that workspace.

 <br>**1) Connect to Server**
-<br>To log in to the server interface either select the Web Interface option from the start menu or - in your web browser - enter the address to your FME Server.
+<br>To log in to the server interface either select the Web Interface option from the start menu or - in your web browser - enter the address of your FME Server.

 ---